Splizard/imgui/Readme.md

 current widgets and features.

-The end goal is to have the complete IMGUI demo window running natively in Go.
-I started a on this but my attempt is largely incomplete...
+The end goal is to have the complete IMGUI demo window running natively in Go (so far demo window is only partially implemented).

 ## Current Status
-The example directory contains a backend for glfw/opengl3 and a buildable program, however it won't be able to do much until more of the imgui source is ported.
+The example directory contains a backend for glfw/opengl3 and a buildable program.
-The idea is that it panics on any unimplemented function.

 `go get && go mod download && go build` with Go 1.16+ should build it just fine.

-At the moment, the only thing that is implemented is imgui.Text and the implicit debug window.
+Besides the demo window, the port is technically complete but I am sure to have made mistakes during the port which have introduced bugs here and there.

 ![The Quick Brown Fox Jumps Over The Lazy Dog](media/quickbrownfox.png)

 ## API Differences

-I'm trying to stick as close to the C++ API as possible at the moment, but once the port progresses, I think it would be nice to clean up the API to make it more idiomatic for Go
+I'm trying to stick as close to the C++ API as possible at the moment, at some stage, I think it would be nice to clean up the API to make it more idiomatic for Go

 ## Helpful tips for porting C++ to Go
 I have stumbled upon a number of